Adam's Song: Legacy

 The band retired the song in 2009 after the death of Adam Goldstein, best known as DJ AM, a close personal friend of Barker and of the band.
 Hoppus noted that he could not bring himself to perform the tune, believing it to be "too hard".
 However, the band brought the song back after nine years, playing it again during their Kings of the Weekend Las Vegas residency in 2018.
 When asked about its revival, Hoppus said he found new meaning in the song: "I think of it more, now, as almost a celebration, of hardships gone through and friends lost."
+The band brought the song back again in 2023, with Hoppus noting that the song helped him through his battle with cancer.

 For a 2018 broadcast of NPR's All Things Considered, reporter Andrew Limbong chose "Adam's Song" as part of their series of "American Anthems"—"music that challenges, unites, and celebrates".
 In describing his selection, he wrote:

 Formats and track listing

 All songs written by Mark Hoppus and Tom DeLonge, except where noted.
 Live tracks recorded in November 1999 at the Universal Amphitheatre, Los Angeles, California.